How to start podcasting

 - Does the podcast concept have the potential to run for multiple episodes?

-- If it's delivered in an interview format, who would be your guests and how would you source them?
+- If it's delivered in an interview format, who will be your guests, and how will you source them?

-If you're wondering whether a particular theme has legs, you could try noting down as many episode ideas as you can think of.
+If you're wondering whether a particular theme has legs, you could try noting as many episode ideas as possible.

-The ten most popular podcast genres highlighted by the Ofcom figures include:
+The ten most popular podcast genres highlighted by Ofcom's 2024 figures include:

 - entertainment